 Update on Mar-3-2020 — Saved the Crew

 I’m doing a little project on cleaning up the website as I migrate to a new meta-data plugin.
-And I realize that I did not update this review needs to be updated to note that the #SaveTheCrew movement succeeded!
+And I realize that I did not update this review to note that the #SaveTheCrew movement succeeded!
 The Columbus Crew was officially saved on Oct-12-2018, which is now designated as “Saved the Crew Day”.
 A new local ownership group was formed, and on Oct-10-2019, they broke ground on a new stadium closer to downtown.

 I supported #SaveTheCrew by buying their merch and also buying a mini STH (season ticket holder) package (I live 2,500 miles away from Columbus, OH).
 Hubby and I then attended a game at Mapfre Stadium.
 The tailgate crowd there was awesome.
 I never saw so many people wearing their team’s gear.
 I also found that the local museum had an exhibit showing how #SaveTheCrew had made history.
 So I congratulate the Crew fans and their community.
 They accomplished something that I don’t believe has ever been done in the USA: they stopped a major league pro team from leaving town.

 Oct-12-2021 is officially Saved the Crew Day!